2001 American League Division Series: Game 3

 This series is notable for a defensive play in the seventh inning of Game 3.
 With Oakland leading the five-game series two games to none, on the verge of completing a sweep, the Yankees took a 1–0 lead into the bottom of the seventh inning behind a strong performance from Mike Mussina and Jorge Posada's home run in the fifth (Shane Spencer followed with a double for the Yankees' only other hit of the game).
 With two outs and Jeremy Giambi on first base, Terrence Long hit a line drive into the right field corner.
 With Giambi rounding third base, right fielder Shane Spencer's throw missed both cut-off men.
 It appeared that Giambi would score easily, tying the game, when the shortstop Derek Jeter, while running across the diamond, reached out, cradled the ball, and shovel passed it to catcher Jorge Posada.
 Posada tagged Giambi, who attempted to jump over the tag as opposed to sliding around it.
 ESPN ranks this play as the 45th most memorable moment of the last 25 years.
-It would be replayed countless times over the following years, most recently as part of filmmaker Ken Burns's documentary The Tenth Inning in late September 2010.
+It was replayed countless times over the following years, including as part of filmmaker Ken Burns's documentary The Tenth Inning in September 2010.
 After the game, Jeter told the press that the team had been practicing this type of play all year as a result of a similarly botched throw in spring training.
 According to Jeter, the idea of stationing the shortstop down the first base line on balls hit to deep right field came from Yankee bench coach Don Zimmer, who was a shortstop and second baseman during his playing career; however, he stated that his initial intent was to throw the ball to third to try to get Long, and that his throw home was a reaction play.
 Zimmer confirmed the origin of the play's design in a conversation with Oakland's third base coach Ron Washington the next day.

 The Yankees' win forced a Game 4.